banner image

 5. Bring those signed forms to the first day of class.

 Most courses are half-day (9 a.m. to noon, or 1-4 p.m.), and the tuition is $175.
-The exceptions are the Showtime musical camp, which is 9 a.m. to 4 p.m. and the tuition is $350, and the ACT Prep class which is an all-day, all-week class with tuition of $500.
+The exceptions are the Showtime musical camp, which is 9 a.m. to 4 p.m. and the tuition is $350, and the ACT Prep class, which is an all-day, all-week class with tuition of $500.
 Please check times carefully when registering.
-Parents who have their children enrolled at TJ may select "Bill My TJ Account" to pay the tuition.
-Tuition for all other courses is due upon registration.
+Tuition for all courses is due upon registration.

 ACT Prep - Students from All Schools Welcome!